timurista/docker-notes/docker-swarm/secrets.md

 ```
 You can inspect the secrets fils inside run to see that we have saved those into the running service.

+### secrets sample 2
+`docker service create --name search --replicas 3 -p 9200:9200 elasticsearch:2`

+-- to create service for searching

+`docker stack deploy -c docker-compose.yml mydb`

+in secrets2 to deploy that compose file

+`docker stack rm mydb` <-- removes

+note that you DONT want to copy over the files or you want to remove them from the copy command so you are not saving secrets to your image